jkaninda/goma-gateway/README.md

 ### Step 4: Start the Goma Gateway Server

-Run the server container, mounting your configuration and Let's Encrypt directories, and exposing the default ports:
+Run the server container, mounting your configuration, and Let's Encrypt directories, and exposing the default ports:

 ```bash
 docker run --rm --name goma-gateway \